asdian/CS1.6-Tuts/AMXModX-Scripts.md

 ![AMXX Studio 2](https://i.imgur.com/WVu5RHg.png)
 8. Press `OK` and you're good to go.
 Easy right?
 ---
 > #### The advanced way is using Visual Studio Code.
-A modern software for AMX Mod X scripting.
+> A modern software for advanced AMX Mod X scripting.

 3. Download and install [VSCode](https://code.visualstudio.com/)
 4. Go to `Extensions` and install `AMXXPawn Language` by `KliPPy`.